Why Meditate?

 You sit down to meditate, and within seconds, your brain is like, “Hey, remember that embarrassing thing you did in seventh grade?
 Let’s replay it in slow motion!”
 Instead of bolting for the door (or your phone), you stay.
 You breathe.
 You notice the chaos without judgment.
 And over time, this loyalty to yourself spills into the rest of your life.
 You become the person who can handle life’s curveballs—whether it’s a bad day at work or a toddler’s meltdown in the grocery store—with a little more grace and a lot less internal screaming.

-2. Clear Seeing: Catching Your Brain’s Greatest Hits (and Remixes)
+2. Clear Seeing: Catching Your Brain’s Greatest Hits & Remixes

 Meditation is like holding up a mirror to your mind.
 At first, it’s not always pretty.
 You’ll notice the same thoughts, worries, and mental loops playing on repeat.
 (Seriously, why does your brain keep rewriting that argument you had three years ago, but this time with better comebacks?)